exactly-once/workshop/Exercise-3/README.md

-# Exercise 3: Simulate database problems
+# Exercise 3: Message duplication on the sender side

-In this exercise we are going to continue using principles of *chaos engineering* to add another chaos monkey.
-This time the monkey is going to simulate database connection failure when committing the transaction for a specific type of `Item`.
+In this exercise we are going to experience message duplication again.
+This time our task is to build a piece of code that imports *pierogi* orders from an external system.
+Fortunately that system supports only one item per order.

-- In the `OrderRepository` class in the `Store` method check if a given order contains item of type `SwissCheese`.
-If so, throw `DatabaseErrorException` to simulate database problems.
+The console accepts commands in form of `submit <order-id> with <filling>`.
+Each such command stores a record in the database.
+Every two seconds all existing records are loaded and passed to import method (the `Importer` class.
+There is an error handling mechanism built-in that catches all import exceptions and prints them to the console.

+The import logic is supposed to send two commands for each record from the database:
-- Run the solution
+ - `SubmitOrder`
-  - What happened?
+ - `AddItem`

-  - Go to [follow up](https://github.com/exactly-once/workshop/blob/master/Short/Ex3/follow-up.md) section to continue
+How can we make sure the same order is not processed multiple times?